dansmyers/HonorsThesisGuide/README.md

 2. The opposite: taking forever with the lit review and refusing to move on the actual thesis.
 This is a favorite procrastination technique of insecure grad students.

-3. The most insidious one: doing a lengthy literature review that focuses on the wrong kind of papers.
+3. Identifying a reasonable number of papers, but failing to present their content in a way that demonstrates understanding.

 A good literature review is more than a summary of several articles.
 Rather, it should be a concise overview of the **most important work and key background information** related to your topic.
-The focus of your review should be on identifying and summarizing relevant and influential articles.
+The focus of your review should be on **identifying and summarizing relevant and influential articles**.

 As you study a paper, write a one paragraph summary of it that answers the following questions: